 It’s important to speak to your partner if you experience any kind of irritation.
 But remember that anxiety and anticipation of pain during sex can cause physical tension, and that increases the pain.

 But if it all fails due to fear or extreme pain, remember – if you give your man oral sex out of the blue, without him even asking, and do it as often as you wish, he’ll love you forever!
 Again, we are simple creatures, we love oral sex.

 Additionally, I asked my wife and other women if oral sex hurts them, 95 % of them said it doesn’t so you can always satisfy each other orally.
-If you experience pain after orgasm, it is due to muscle irritation and dryness.
-Lubricate yourself with a chemical-free lubricant after orgasms, to solve the problem.
+If you experience pain instead of pleasure, it is due to muscle irritation and dryness.
+Lubricate yourself with a chemical-free lubricant to solve the problem.

 Say you won’t stop him from living.